Print Friendly

 TlapannextiliztliIntroduction

-In this lesson we will see verbs in past tense.
-In Nahuatl, verbs are divided into four classes, and we have already made references to verbs of class three, which end with the vowels /ia/ and /oa/.
-These verbs change in relation to their tense, but the past tense modifies verbs with more complexity.
-Transitive and intransitive verbs can exists within any of the four classes.
+In this lesson we learn the past tense of verbs.
+In Nahuatl, verbs are divided into four classes.
+We have already made references to Class Three verbs, which end in /ia/ or /oa/.
+Transitive and intransitive verbs exist in all four classes.

 TlahtoltecpanaliztliGrammar